Snorkeling can be fun for the whole family, but keep in mind that buying kids snorkeling gear is different from buying snorkel equipment for adults.

 We have chosen three models of vests for your kids snorkeling gear.
 Two are a one size fits all for children and one model comes in both a child's size and adult sizes.

 So let's see what our picks are for a child's vest.

 Our first pick for best kids snorkeling vest in 2020 is a new entrant and is a Scuba Choice model.
 It garners great reviews from many users and has little negative feedback allowing it to claim our top spot this year.

-The Aeris model comes in 3 sizes and the manufacturer states that the small if for kids up to 88 pounds.
+The manufacturer states that the vest will fit kids up to 100 pounds.

-Like the Aeris model it has a crotch strap for added security and comes in a bright color so your child is easily spotted.
-In this case, the vest comes in a day glo yellow.
+Like the above models it has a crotch strap for added security and comes in a bright color so your child is easily spotted.
+In this case, the vest comes in a day glo yellow or orange.
 This model also has an adjustable waist so you can make it both secure and comfortable.

-This vest comes in 3 sizes with the smallest size for children under 80 lbs.
+This vest comes in adult and child sizes with the smallest size (Junior/Small) for children under 80 lbs.

 The pros and cons of this vest according to many users are:

 If you need a complete snorkeling set plus vest, you might consider buying it in one complete package.
 Here is a choice I think you would be happy with.
 As an added bonus, buying it all in one package could save you some money.
 And who doesn't like that?